-Grandma’s Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack.
-Per her recipe, they are full of coconut and walnuts.
-Coconut lovers will adore these!
+These easy Zucchini Muffins are the perfect sweet treat for breakfast or an afternoon snack.
+Shredded coconut and walnuts add an irresistible crunch!

-It was written on a piece of scrap paper.
-On the back lives a recipe for Boiled Cookies from “Cecile H.”.
-I’ll be testing and sharing those cookies in a few weeks!
+It was written on a piece of notebook paper.
+On the back of that paper lives a recipe for Boiled Cookies (which are no-bake chocolate cookies with peanut butter).